How To Lead Disengaged Employees

-According to a Gallup survey, in 2017, 85% of employees are disengaged.
-No company can survive long term with 85% of their people disengaged.
-Reasons for disengagement vary as follows:
+According to a recent Gallup survey, 87% of employees are disengaged.
+No company can survive long term with 87% of their people disengaged.

 These have become more prevalent in the last several years.
 Some people have experienced downsizing 2-3 times in the last 10 years.
 People are looking for work that never thought they would be.
 They believed they would be in their careers for the typical 40 years.
 However, they are now having to re-invent themselves.
 This gives employees the feeling they are not valued at all by their employers.
 They feel they are just a number to them.
 When they don’t feel valued, they either become disengaged or leave.
 Very often damage done by disengaged employees that stay is worse than if they did stay.